Financial-Times/origami-build-tools/README.md

 		$ obt <command> [<options>]

 	Commands
-		install, i    Install npm and bower dependencies required to build the component develop, dev  Build demos locally every time a file changes and run a server to view them demo, d       Build demos into the demos directory init          Initialise a new component with a boilerplate folder structure test, t       Run Origami specification tests and component specific tests verify, v     Check folder and code structure follows Origami specification
+		install, i             Install npm and bower dependencies required to build the component develop, dev           Build demos locally every time a file changes and run a server to view them demo, d                Build demos into the demos directory init                   Initialise a new component with a boilerplate folder structure test, t                Run Origami specification tests and component specific tests verify, v, lint, l     Check folder and code structure follows Origami specification

 	Options
 		-h, --help                 Print out this message